 7. When does a person 'know' there is a risk of child sexual abuse?

 This offence requires a person in authority to act if they know that there is a substantial risk that a child may become the victim of a sexual offence.
-A person is generally taken to have knowledge of a circumstance if he or she is aware that it exists or will exist in the ordinary course of events.
-This requires a higher level of awareness than merely holding a tentative belief or suspicion.
+A person is generally taken to know that there is a risk if he or she is aware that it exists or will exist in the ordinary course of events.
+This is more than merely holding a tentative belief or suspicion.

 However, it is expected that a person in authority will take steps to follow up on a suspicion or belief that children in their organisation were at risk of harm.

 8. When does a person negligently fail to reduce or remove a substantial risk?

 Under the offence, a person is taken to have negligently failed to reduce or remove a substantial risk if that failure involves a great falling short of the standard of care that a reasonable person would exercise in the same circumstances.
 The offence does not require a person in authority to eliminate all possible risks of child sexual abuse.

 For example, a person in authority who knows that an adult associated with the organisation poses a substantial risk to children, and moves that adult from one location in an organisation to another location where they still have contact with children, is likely to be committing the offence.
 Another example is where a person in authority employs someone in a role that involves contact with children, when the person in authority knows the employee left their last job because of allegations of sexually inappropriate behaviour involving children.